DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs: Conclusions

 \section{Conclusions}

 We present a method for portrait perspective distortion correction.
 Our core idea is to leverage a 3D GAN inversion method to recover plausible facial geometry and reveal hidden facial parts such as ears.
-We explore several design choices such as optimization scheduling, focal length reparameterization, and closeup camera-to-face distance initialization.
+We explore several design choices such as closeup camera-to-face distance initialization, optimization scheduling, focal length reparameterization, and landmark constraints.
 Furthermore, we establish a protocol of quantitative evaluation for the portrait perspective distortion correction.
 Quantitative and visual comparisons demonstrate the improved performance of our pipeline over existing methods.

 { }